 Sea rescue operations are an excellent example of valuable collaboration between private and public sectors.
 This important work is widely supported by many foundations and businesses.
 International operations are recognised by the acronym SAR (Search and Rescue), which is displayed on rescue vessels around the world.

 Kuopio Lifeboat Association carries out sea rescue work on Finland’s inland waterways and has been one of Saastamoinen Foundation’s partners for decades.
 The Foundation contributes financially to the Association’s operations each year.
+The Foundation’s support enables the association to acquire new gear and equipment as well as to organize training for the volunteers. for example.

 Towards the latter half of the 1800s, the focus of Herman Saastamoinen’s shipping activities was in the northern part of Saimaa, where the Kuopio Lifeboat Association operates.
 The Association’s command vessel, PV Herman Saastamoinen, was named after the founder of the Saastamoinen family who was active in these same waters.